topofocus/arcadedb/README.md

 The program utilizes the HTTP-JSON API to direct database queries to an ArcadeDB server.
 The server's response is then mapped to an ORM (Object-Relational Mapping) based on DRY::Struct.
 Each database type is represented by a dedicated Model Class, where complex queries are encapsulated.
-The program also includes a  Query-Preprocessor for constructing custom queries in ruby fashion.
+The program also includes a  Query-Preprocessor and Match-statment generator for constructing custom queries in ruby fashion.

 ***ArcadeDB internally uses `Arcade` as primary namespace****